Here’s Why Avinger, Inc. (AVGR) Took A Beating Today

-Looking at the current readings for Avinger, Inc., the two-week RSI stands at 31.53.
-This figure suggests that AVGR stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current AVGR readings is similarly very revealing as it has a stochastic reading of 38.83% at this stage.
-This figure means that AVGR share price today is being neutral.
+Looking at the current readings for Avinger, Inc., the two-week RSI stands at 27.45.
+This figure suggests that AVGR stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current AVGR readings is similarly very revealing as it has a stochastic reading of 19.89% at this stage.
+This figure means that AVGR share price today is being overbought.

-Technical chart claims that Avinger, Inc. (AVGR) would settle between $0.67/share to $0.69/share level.
-However, if the stock price goes below the $0.62 mark, then the market for Avinger, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $0.59 for its downside target.
+Technical chart claims that Avinger, Inc. (AVGR) would settle between $0.63/share to $0.68/share level.
+However, if the stock price goes below the $0.53 mark, then the market for Avinger, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $0.47 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.04.
+Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
+If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
+Vice versa is the case if the MACD is below the zero line.

 Analysts at Ladenburg Thalmann, assumed coverage of AVGR assigning Buy rating, according to their opinion released on March 09.
 Oppenheimer analysts have lowered their rating of Avinger, Inc. (NASDAQ:AVGR) stock from Outperform to Perform in a separate flash note issued to investors on April 12.
 Analysts at Canaccord Genuity lowered the stock to a Hold call from its previous Buy recommendation, in a research note that dated back to April 11.